geelen/mcp-discovery/README.md

   <strategy>           Tool discovery strategy (currently: 'all')
                        - all: Include all tools from all servers
                        - minimal: Use VCR cache to find minimal set of tools for task
-                       - all-relevant: Filter tools by server ID
+                       - all-relevant: Use only tools from servers specified in prompts file

                        Suffix with :strict to enable strict tool definition mode
                        Example: all:strict, minimal:strict